bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ## Widgets

 [Widgets](/api-reference/storefront/widgets-api/widget/getwidgets) are a unit of content that are placed on specific pages in a Stencil theme.
-Widgets are made of a widget configuration written in json and a widget template UUID.
+Widgets are made of a widget configuration written in JSON and a widget template UUID.
 Widgets are rendered as part of the HTML on the storefront.

 ![Widget](//s3.amazonaws.com/user-content.stoplight.io/6012/1551971053085 "Storefront Widget")

-### Widget Configuration
+### Widget configuration

-A Widget Configuration is the JSON payload that defines the content to be rendered with a given Widget Template.
+A Widget configuration is the JSON payload that defines the content to be rendered with a given widget template.
 In the previous simple list example, the widget template loops over a list_items array using `{{#each}}`.

-In the example below, we define the list_items array and supply values for the color and text of each list item.
+In the example below, we define the `list_items` array and supply values for the color and text of each list item.
 Since the template is created separately from the configuration, the same template UUID can be used multiple times for configuration.

-**Widget Configuration Slides**
+**Widget configuration slides**

 ```json
 {